michal-masarik/RestApiTestingWithJavaAndCucumber/README.md

 SUT is stand-alone Java Spring Boot application with web REST API.
 There is model and controller, but no view.

+## My solution

+Firstly I did some reverse engineering of trading application.
+Then I was studying topics related to my task (Spring Boot applications, Cucumber, API testing etc.).

+I implemented very basic framework with JAVA and Cucumber for testing REST APIs of trading application in best way I was able to do with my current knowledge of used technology.
+Architecture is simple and it's explained in javadoc comments in code.

+Later when experimenting with REST API testing, I found useful framework [REST-assured](http://rest-assured.io/).
+It was so helpful to minimize some java code, that I decided to introduce it into my project as well.

+I implemented few tests to demonstrate possibility of framework.
+More tests can always be implemented and some other bugs in trading application can be possibly found, but I haven't focused on quantity of tests.

+During my test implementation I was also able to find some bug in application logic namely in Trade Controller.
+You can see failing test there.

+I analyzed existing business logic in SUT and based on BDD principles I also created example test for functionality, which is not yet implemented.
+So obviously this test is failing now as well.

+I implemented basic functionality enabling test parameters (e.g. base URL) to be read from a configuration file, as was suggested in potentional improvements.

+I did some investigation in direction what would need to be done in terms of better constraints and foreign keys in application repository.
+In my opinion SUT would need redesign the way how IDs of entities are used.
+After analysing, that quite lot of changes would need to be done in SUT, I decided not to implement this, as changing SUT implementation is not fully related to my testing task.

+I also implemented few Spring Boot junit tests for UserController.class just for demonstration purposes.
+I used RestAssured library for this.
+Please notice, that these junit tests results aren't propagated to Cucumber web report.
+Tests results are in console, when run locally.

 ## Required tools and libraries

 1. [JDK 17](https://www.oracle.com/java/technologies/downloads/#JDK17)